CTeja27/Cteja27/README.md

 # Hello, I am  Chasham Teja

-I'm a cybersecurity student eager to learn and grow in the field.
-My skill set encompasses various areas of cybersecurity, including network security, Linux administration, web security, computer security, and coding abilities.
-With a deep understanding of cybersecurity principles, I'm capable of setting up secure networks using Linux or Windows systems.
+As a cybersecurity student, I'm enthusiastic about expanding my knowledge and expertise in this dynamic field.
+My skill set covers a broad spectrum of cybersecurity domains, including network security, Linux administration, web security, computer security, and proficient coding abilities.
+Armed with a profound understanding of cybersecurity principles, I excel in establishing secure networks utilizing both Linux and Windows systems.

 - 💻 Proficient in network security, Linux administration, web security, and coding.
 - 🔒 Skilled in setting up secure networks and implementing cybersecurity best practices.